-\item It turns out that the study of the component structures corresponding to critical percolation play a crucial role in the study of the metric structure of the minimal spanning tree (MST) \cite{ABGM13}.
+\item It turns out that the study of the component structures corresponding to critical percolation plays a crucial role in the study of the metric structure of the minimal spanning tree (MST) \cite{ABGM13}.
 In fact, a detailed understanding of the metric structures in the critical window obtained in \cite{ABG09} played a pivotal role in the proofs of \cite{ABGM13}.
-Using the connections to the MST-problem such as those outlined in \cite{ABGM13} suggests that the scaling limit results in this paper are expected to be useful in the study of metric structures for the MST for graphs with given degrees in the heavy-tailed regime.
-However, the MST problem in this regime is an open challenge. \end{enumeratei}
+The connections to the MST-problem such as those outlined in \cite{ABGM13} suggest that the scaling limit results in this paper will be useful in the study of metric structures for the MST for graphs with given degrees in the heavy-tailed regime.
+However, the MST problem in this regime is an open question. \end{enumeratei}